 Despite adopting the Euro in 2002, Montenegro is still budget-friendly with plenty of great value accommodation options ranging from sobe, the clean simple rooms rented by private house owners, to luxury resorts where rooms, especially outside of the summer season, are surprisingly affordable.

 Thinking of visiting Montenegro?
 We can help!
-Our new tailor-made trip service will connect you with a local expert to plan and book a trip designed especially for you.
+Our new tailor-made trip service Dropdown content will connect you with a local expert to plan and book a trip designed especially for you.

 Food is great value, too and there's a host of traditional dishes to taste.
 Must tries include meltingly tender smoked prosciutto from the mountain village of Njegusi, the shellfish and prawn dish buzara and the local Vranac wines.
 If you’re on a tight budget look out for cevabdzinicas: grilled meat shops where you can fill up on beef and pork cevapi sausages for cheap.